-The Royal College of Pathologists anticipates that 5 years would normally be required to satisfactorily complete the Forensic Histopathology curriculum to the required depth and breadth, including 2 years and 6 months of the ICPT and 2 years and 6 months of histopathology training described below to achieve a CCT or CESR(CP).
+The Royal College of Pathologists anticipates that five years would normally be required to satisfactorily complete the forensic histopathology curriculum to the required depth and breadth, including 2.5 years of the ICPT and 2.5 years of histopathology training as described below to achieve a CCT or CESR (CP).

-The CCT or CESR(CP) in Forensic Histopathology will be awarded on the recommendation of The Royal College of Pathologists following evidence of:
+The CCT or CESR (CP) in forensic histopathology will be awarded on the recommendation of the Royal College of Pathologists following evidence of:

-- satisfactory completion of the Forensic Histopathology curriculum and the minimum training period - satisfactory outcomes in the requisite number of supervised learning events (SLEs) (including multi-source feedback) - FRCPath by examination - acquisition of Annual Review of Competence Progression (ARCP) outcome 6
+- satisfactory completion of the forensic histopathology curriculum - satisfactory outcomes in the recommended number of supervised learning events (SLEs), including multi-source feedback - FRCPath by examination - acquisition of Annual Review of Competence Progression (ARCP) outcome 6.